What's the Weather Like in Iceland in October?

 There's a considerable chance of experiencing wet days in Iceland during October, with the probability remaining relatively constant throughout the month, around 45%.
 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.

 In Reykjavík, there is a transition in the type of precipitation experienced.
-The chance of a day with only rain decreases from 45% to 41% over the course of October, while a day with mixed snow and rain increases from 0% to 3%.
+The chance of a day with only rain decreases from 45% to 41% throughout October, while a day with mixed snow and rain increases from 0% to 3%.

 Skaftafell, Vatnajokull National Park, Iceland © Jens Ottoson/Shutterstock